woshibala/CSCI3202/README.md

 In World1, Compare to using Manhatten distance, using Euclidean distance can get a lower cost path, but more evaluated locations.<br>
 In World2, I get the opposite result.
 The Euclidean heuristic function result in higher cost but less evaluated locations.<br>
 In conclusion, neither of the two heuristic functions is better than the other.
-The result depends on the environment.
+It depends on the environment.